 Especially if you are new, it can be difficult to keep up.
 But after a short time, you will notice the progress and a whole new feeling in the body, which adapts and reacts with surplus.
 Be present and enjoy it.

-Too many repetitions produce limited exercise effect, fatigue the nervous system and wear on the body.
+8 – 15 of strength exercises.
+Too many repetitions produce a limited exercise effect, fatigue the nervous system and wear on the body.

 Short-term, easy stretches to loosen up.
-More focus on the tight muscles, less on the flexible.
+More focus on the tight muscles, less on the flexible ones.

 As a beginner, the same program is usually followed in 6 – 8 weeks, after which it changes.
 Experienced often follow the same program in 1 – 5 weeks.
 However, the same program can be followed for a longer period, 2-3 months, but once you have become accustomed to the training, the program and exercises must be changed at regular intervals if you want to be sure of progress and maintain the motivation.

 The program can be varied by changing exercises, number of sets and repetitions, order, speed or length of breaks or maybe you have your own ideas.

 An optimal training effect with minimal risk of injury is achieved by sensible exercise choice and correct training technique.
 Fitness is easy, so most people get a training effect from day one, but as in any other sport, it can take some time before the right technique is learned, so be patient.

 Do not exercise without focus in the fitness center – with the wrong training and technique you can risk training yourself in worse shape.
 Instead, ask a trainer/instructor for help, and take the time to learn the exercises properly before giving yourself fully, and you will achieve a faster and better training outcome.
 As middle or long-distance runner, you will eventually experience a much greater body awareness and attention, which increases your running economy, running style and the running experience itself.